Equivariant Elliptic Cohomology and Mapping Stacks: Codescent for quasi-constant maps

-In summary, it is enough to check that the claim holds in the case when $X$ is affine and $\phi$ is a coproduct of open immersions of affine derived schemes, such that every closed point $f: \Spec K \to \Spec A$ admits a lift, as in the diagram below

-Note that the existence of lifts of closed points is equivalent the statement that the collection of maps of simplicial $k$-algebras is a Zariski cover of the simplicial $k$-algebra $A$, $\mathrm{i.e.}$ \begin{itemize} \item all the $k$-algebras $A_\alpha$ are localizations of the algebra $A$ at some elements $a_\alpha\in A$; \item the collection of the elements $\{a_\alpha\}_{\alpha\in A}$ generates $A$. \end{itemize}
+The existence of lifts in the affine situation is equivalent to the statement that the collection of maps of simplicial $k$-algebras is a Zariski cover of the simplicial $k$-algebra $A$, i.e. \begin{itemize} \item all the $k$-algebras $A_\alpha$ are localizations of the algebra $A$ at some elements $a_\alpha\in \pi_0 A$; \item the collection of the elements $\{a_\alpha\}_{\alpha\in I}$ generates $\pi_0 A$. \end{itemize}